Visit our keyboard shortcuts docs for details

 Elk are the most abundant large mammal found in Yellowstone.
 European American settlers used the word “elk” to describe the animal, which is the word used in Europe for moose (causing great confusion for European visitors).
 The Shawnee word “wapiti,” which means “white deer” or “white-rumped deer,” is another name for elk.
 The North American elk is considered the same species as the red deer of Europe.

-Bull elk are one of the most photographed animals in Yellowstone, due to their huge antlers.
+Due to their huge antlers, bull elk are one of the most photographed animals in Yellowstone.
 Bull elk begin growing their first set of antlers when they are about one year old.
 Antler growth is triggered in spring by a combination of two factors: a depression of testosterone levels and lengthening daylight.
 The first result of this change is the casting or shedding of the previous year’s “rack.”
 Most bulls drop their antlers in March and April.
 New growth begins soon after.

 Growing antlers are covered with a thick, fuzzy coating of skin commonly referred to as “velvet.”
 Blood flowing in the skin deposits calcium that makes the antler.
 Usually around early August, further hormonal changes signal the end of antler growth, and the bull begins scraping the velvet off, polishing and sharpening the antlers in the process.